 Annual Cash-Based Incentive Bonuses.
 Our general practice is to award annual cash-based incentive bonuses, based in part on the achievement of performance objectives or significant accomplishments as established by our Compensation Committee or our Board from time to time.
 These performance objectives and significant accomplishments are, in part, developed in partnership with each executive officer and are discussed on an ongoing basis throughout the year.
-With respect to performance during fiscal 2022, each of our Named Executive Officers, other than Mr. Szot, were awarded performance bonuses below their target amounts, determined on a discretionary basis, as discussed in "-Key Compensation Decisions and Developments for Fiscal Year 2022" below.
+With respect to performance during fiscal 2023, Mr. Wong and Mr. Panter received specified amounts per their separation agreements, Ms. Horton resigned and will thus not receive an annual cash-based incentive bonus or an annual equity-based incentive award, and Ms. Baughman has a set cash-based bonus she will receive upon meeting certain targets as of September 30, 2023.
+This is discussed further in "-Key Compensation Decisions and Developments for Fiscal Year 2023" below.

 Annual Equity-Based Incentive Awards.
 Our annual equity-based incentive awards are designed to align stockholder interests with those of our employees and consultants, including our Named Executive Officers.
-With respect to performance during fiscal 2022, each of our Named Executive Officers, other than Mr. Szot, were granted both stock option awards and RSU awards below their target amounts, determined on a discretionary basis, as discussed in "-Key Compensation Decisions and Developments for Fiscal Year 2022" below.
-Vesting of the stock option awards and RSU awards is tied to continuous service with us and serves as an additional retention measure and long-term incentive.
+With respect to performance during fiscal 2023, each of our Named Executive Officers, other than Ms. Baughman, were granted both stock option awards and RSU awards, as discussed in "-Key Compensation Decisions and Developments for Fiscal Year 2023" below.